Thomasporta/Steam-Data-Analysis/README.md

 Not only is the skewness of the distribution not positive, it is in fact negative!
 Most games have review scores of 50% or more, concentrated around 70 to 75%.
 Most games played on Steam are enjoyed by those who play it.
 We shouldn't forget that a binary recommend/unrecommend system will have bias introduced in it.
 People who review will often opt to recommend rather than not, especially for games that have little success.
 Are most games on steam good or is the review system rigged for positive reviews?
 I will let the reader decide.
 Another point of note when looking at this review distribution is the increasing price for well reviewed games - which we would expect.

 Despite these unreviewed games, are Steam's sales growing?
 We can use a common revenue approximation, the "Boxleiter Method".
-This basically multiplies the number of reviews with the price of a game (then multipled by 0.3 as Steam takes a 30% comission on sales).
+This basically multiplies the number of reviews with the price of a game (then multiplied by 0.3 as Steam takes a 30% commission on sales).
 However, the method trades ease of use with multiple weaknesses.

 1. It doesn't take into account free games which make a lot of money from in-game transactions.
 2. It also doesn't include variable pricing over a game's lifetime meaning that all sales are calculated as if the game was sold at full price.